jashking/UnrealPakViewer/README.md

 ![LoadAssetRegistry.png](Resources/Images/LoadAssetRegistry.png)

-After cooking completes, it will dump resource registry information in *Saved/Cooked/[Platform]/[Project]/Metadata/DevelopmentAssetRegistry.bin*, which contains resource type, reference relationship and other information
+After cooking completes, it will dump resource registry information in *Saved/Cooked/[Platform]/[Project]/Metadata/DevelopmentAssetRegistry.bin*, which contains resource type, reference relationship and other information.

 It can be loaded through Load Asset Registry to analyze the size ratio information of each resource type

 ### File tree view ###